Anarchism in Vietnam: Revolutionary socialism and anarchist populism

-Nguyễn Ái Quốc solicited aid from the Communist International for support in the Vietnamese anti-colonial struggle, but himself was skeptical of forming an openly communist movement in the country, due to what he saw as a "political naiveté" among Vietnamese radicals.
-He particularly criticized Nguyễn Thượng Hiền's work, insisting on a particular need to reject reformism and evolutionary change in favor of a political revolution, and further critiqued the use of non-violent boycott movements.
+Nguyễn Ái Quốc (1890-1969) solicited aid from the Communist International (founded in 1919) for support in the Vietnamese anti-colonial struggle, but himself was skeptical of forming an openly communist movement in the country, due to what he saw as a "political naïveté" among Vietnamese radicals.
+He particularly criticized Nguyễn Thượng Hiền's work, insisting on a particular need to reject reformism and evolutionary change in favor of a political revolution, and further critiqued the use of non-violent boycott-movements.
 In early 1925, Quốc established the Vietnamese Revolutionary Youth League to organize young Vietnamese people towards collective action.
 Anarchism, as championed by Nguyễn An Ninh, still presented a significant challenge to Quốc's nascent communist movement, as it appealed to the same young people that the communists were trying to recruit.
 Quốc himself presented a fierce criticism of anarchism: